jerryagenyi/naija-news-hub/docs/pm/tdd.md

   * Generate summaries and keywords
   * Prepare content for vectorization
   * Update article metadata in the database
+  * Use a single agent instance to process all articles

 **4. Crawl4AI Integration Module**